 As the number of hosts and network traffic continues to grow, the need to efficiently handle packets at line speed becomes increasingly important.
 Packet classification is one technique that allows in-network devices such as firewalls, network address translators, and firewalls to provide differentiated service and access to network and host resources by efficiently determining how the packet should be processed.
 These services require a packet to be classified so that a set of rules can be applied to such network header information as the destination address, flow identifier, port number, or layer-4 protocol type.
-The development of more efficient classification algorithms has been the focus of many research [2],[11],[15],[20],[29],[31]. papers including: However. hardware the requirements of performing a full classification on each packet at Kang Li Department of Computer Science University of Georgia Athens, Georgia, USA kangli@acm.org current line rates can be overwhelming [23].
+The development of more efficient classification algorithms has been the focus of many research papers including: [2],[11],[15],[20],[29],[31].
+However, the hardware requirements of performing a full classification on each packet at current line rates can be overwhelming [23].
 Moreover, there does not appear to be a good algorithmic solution for multiple field classifiers containing more than two fields [3].

 A classic approach to managing data streams that exhibit temporal locality is to employ a cache that stores recently referenced items.
 Packet classification is no different [8].
 Such caches have been shown to increase the performance of route lookups significantly [18],[32].
-How well a cache design performs is typically measured by its performance for a given cache size.
+How well a cache design performs is typically measured by its hit rate for a given cache size.
 Generally, as additional capacity is added to the cache, the hit rates and performance of the packet classification engine should increase.
 Unlike route caches that only need to store destination address information, packet classification caches require the storage of full packet headers.
-Unfortunately, due to the increasing size of packet headers (the eventual deployment of IPv6 [16]), storing full header information can be prohibitive given the cost of the high-speed memory that would be used to implement such a cache
+Unfortunately, due to the increasing size of packet headers (the eventual deployment of IPv6 [16]), storing full header information can be prohibitively expensive given the high-speed memory that would be required to implement such a cache.

 Recently, we proposed a third axis for designing packet classification algorithms: accuracy [5].
 That is, given a certain amount of error allowed in packet classification, can packet classification speeds be significantly increased?
 In a previous paper, we proposed the use of a modified Bloom filter [1] for packet classification.
 In that approach, classified packets satisfying a binary predicate are inserted into the filter that caches the decision.
 For instance, a network bridge would add flows that it has identified that it should forward to the Bloom filter.
 Subsequent packets then query the filter to quickly test membership before being processed further.
-Packets that hit in the filter are processed immediately, based on the predicate, while packets that miss go through the full packet classification lookup process.
+Packets that hit in the filter are processed immediately, based on the predicate, while packets that miss go through the slower full packet classification lookup process.